Biopsychology at Messiah College

 The study of psychology and biology opens doors to a variety of careers, including medicine, psychiatry, neuroscience and more.

 If you are interested in the biological basis of human and animal behavior, and underlying psychological processes, such as learning, memory, perception, attention, motivation, emotion, and cognition, then you are well suited for the versatility of a degree in biopsychology at Messiah- one of only two such programs within the Council for Christian Colleges and Universities.

-This hybrid major, which bridges the gap between the departments for Biological Science and Psychology offers a biopsychology degree with two science tracks (B.A.): one with majors-level biology courses for those who plan to attend medical or graduate school, and the other for allied health professions.
+This hybrid major bridges the gap between the departments of Biological Sciences and Psychology and offers a biopsychology degree with two science tracks: one with majors-level biology courses for those who plan to attend medical or graduate school, and the other for allied health professions.

 As a student at Messiah College, you’ll be afforded comprehensive research opportunities using state-of-the-art equipment and learning techniques including a cadaver lab, a real-time polymerase chain reaction (PCR) machine, environmental growth chambers, tissue culture hoods and incubators, phase contrast and fluorescence microscopes and a scanning electron microscope.

 - Immerse yourself in challenging courses such as pathophysiology, anatomy, cell biology and immunology.